Stuart-Mouse/odin-gon/notes.md

     callback to set value instead
         setup map[type] (proc(^type) -> bool) to init certain types automagically?

+allocations for pointers and slices
+    want to have the option to specify an allocator for data bindings. the way this allocator is used may differ depending on the data type for strings, we just pass the allocator to strings.clone for slices, we just pass the allocator to alloc/realloc for pointers, we may want to either allocate the object individually, or we can pass a secondary data binding this secondary binding will be the actual backing storage location for the object we are pointing to if this backing location is a slice, we may use the provided allocator to alloc/realloc as we would for a normal slice data binding

 ### Serialization

 *not yet implemented*

+serialize to a nested path
+    this will require totally rewriting the serialization procedure to be more non-linear but it seems like a worthwhile addition, since it will grant a lot more flexibility to change how a file is serialized/parsed without requiring some kind of callback weirdness.

 Serialize []u8 and [dynamic]u8 types as strings
     Should it be opt-in or opt-out?